gjunkie/dotfiles/README.md

 # dotfiles

-Streamlining my dotfiles... finally.

 ### Install
-Most of the heavy lifting will be handled by the `bin/dotfiles` script.
+- **Note**: This will will remove your current `.vim` folder, `bashrc`, and `bash_profile` and symlink new ones from this project.
-- cd into the repo and run `sh bin/dotfiles`.
-It will prompt you with several questions to get set up.
+- cd into the repo and run `sh install`.
+- You will be prompted with several questions to get set up.
 Initially it will ask you if you want to go through some software install options.
 These include things like `yarn`, `npm`, `xcode-select`, etc.

-- **Note**: After you've gone through the optional softare installations it will will remove your current `.vim` folder, `bashrc`, and `bash_profile` and symlink new ones from this project.
-- If you're using `iTerm2` make sure to import the preferred color profile from the `~/.vim/colors` directory.
+### ViM
+- Don't forget to check if your color scheme requires you to import its `.itermcolors` profile into iTerm.
 - In order for `fzf.vim` to be fully set up you will also need to install `fzf`; do so by running: `brew install fzf`.

-### ViM
-Current `colorscheme` is `blame`.
-In order for this color to work, you must import the `vim/colors/blame.itermcolors` profile into your iTerm.
 ![alt text](https://raw.githubusercontent.com/gjunkie/dotfiles/master/images/vim_theme1.png)

 ### bash